 Once a student is CNC certified, they can sign up for time on the CNC equipment.
 To sign up, complete your tool paths and bring the file to the shop during open hours.
 A monitor will then check for accuracy and preprocess the file to determine the run time.
 Once completed, the monitor can then add you to the CNC Machine Schedule.

 The Output Shop (OPS) is a full service print facility serving GSAPP students.
-Services provided include plotting large drawings, laser cutting and 3D printing.
-The OPS currently operates four laser cutters, five Stratasys 3D printers and four design-jet plotters.
+Services provided include plotting large drawings with four design-jet plotters.

 Please see the Output Shop page for hours and services.